Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations

 \subsubsection{Dirac and Laplace operators on Euclidean spaces}

-If, for suitable functions $f,g$, we have $V=f(x)$ and $(H-i)^{-p}=g(-i\nabla)$, where $x$ is the canonical vector of multiplication operators on $L^2(\R^d)$ and $\nabla$ is the vector whose components are the operators $\{\partial_i\}_{i=1}^d$, then conditions for \eqref{eq:assumption} to hold can be found in \cite{Cwikel} and \cite[Chapter 4]{Simon}.
+If, for suitable functions $f,g$ on $\R^d$, the perturbation $V= M_f$ is the operator of multiplication by $f$, and moreover $(H-i)^{-p}=g(-i\nabla)$, where $\nabla$ is the vector whose components are the operators $\{\partial_i\}_{i=1}^d$, then conditions for \eqref{eq:assumption} to hold can be found in \cite{Cwikel} and \cite[Chapter 4]{Simon}.
 As shown in the latter reference, such results typically require different proofs for $p\leq n/2$ and $p>n/2$.
 Moreover, the spaces

 for $p\in[1,\infty)$ and $q\in[1,\infty]$, are frequently useful.